 Most states have an exception that can cause the deadline for filing a personal injury lawsuit to be paused, or “tolled” while the defendant is out of state.
 If a defendant causes an accident that leaves you injured, and then leaves the state for any period of time, the statute of limitations “clock” is tolled, or stopped, for that time.

-For example, say your state has a four-year statute of limitations for filing personal injury lawsuits.
-If you are injured in a car accident and the person who caused that accident leaves the state for two years, then your deadline to file for personal injury would be extended by another two years (or six years total).
+For example, say your state’s statute of limitations for filing personal injury lawsuits is four years If you are injured in a car accident and the fault party, or person who caused that accident leaves the state for two years, then your deadline to file for personal injury would be extended by another two years (or six years total).

 Other exceptions that could extend a state’s standard statute of limitations include when the injured party is: